nbalestra/ai-workshop/Exercise1.md

 ---
 layout: post
-title:  "Exercise 1"
+title:  "Exercise 1 - LLM Tools Execution"
 categories: workshop
 assets: "./images/exercise1"
 ---
 # MuleSoft AI Chain hands-on lab - Exercise 1

-In this exercise you will use [Anypoint Code Builder](https://docs.mulesoft.com/anypoint-code-builder/) along with the [Mule AI Chain](https://mac-project.ai/) project to create some simple LLM integrations using MuleSoft
+In this exercise you will use [Anypoint Code Builder](https://docs.mulesoft.com/anypoint-code-builder/) along with the [Mule AI Chain](https://mac-project.ai/) project to create some simple LLM integrations using MuleSoft.
+Specifically you will build an Agent capable of invoking an API that returns the customer's orders.
+We are implementing an autonomous agent capable of executing an action when it's deemed necessary to fulfil the user request!

 1. Login to <https://eu1.anypoint.mulesoft.com> using the credentials given by the workshop leader.
 Accept cookies if prompted.
 If prompted to verify email address, click “Not Now”